YoussefSell/Email.Net/README.md

 ## Blog posts

-here you will find a list of blog post explaining how to integrate Email.Net in you applications:
+here you will find a list of blog posts explaining how to integrate Email.Net in your applications, also if you have written one let's add it here:

 - [How to send emails with C# - the right way](https://youssefsellami.com/how-to-send-emails-with-csharp/)